oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_012.png " ")

-    Verify policies are properly entered.
+    Verify and double check all policies statements are properly entered and click **Create**.

     ![](./images/lab2_013.png " ")